fanchonherman/HMMA307_CM_Random_Anova/README.md

 ## For the beamer

 We decided to separate the beamer into 3 parts :
-- Fanchon will do the end of the previous CM and the first part of our CM,
+- Fanchon did the end of the previous CM and the first part of our CM,
-- Cassandre will do the middle part corresponding to the matrix model,
+- Cassandre did the middle part corresponding to the matrix model,
-- Cherif will do the last part of it.
+- Cherif did the last part of it.

 ## For the two applications